Ali-AliAli-Ali/ML_homeworks_VI_semester/README.md

 # ML_homeworks_VI_semester
-Homeworks on Machine Learning for VI semester
+Homeworks on Machine Learning practice for VI semester of "Mathematics and Computer Science" bachelor course.
+Materials are taken from the HSE ML course.